 In the 2010-2011 academic year, the Writing Program responded to a campus-wide need to support DU’s first-year international students.
 In the winter quarter of 2011 we piloted several sections of “WRIT 1122 I”; we continued offering these as pilot courses in the winter of 2012.
 These courses are independent of the DU English Language Center.

-Prior to the fall registration period, the UWP sends out an informational document to FSEM teachers and advisors, which provided guidelines for identifying which non-native speakers would benefit most from the WRIT 1122 I sections.
+Prior to the fall registration periods, the UWP sends out an informational document to FSEM teachers and advisors, which provided guidelines for identifying which non-native speakers would benefit most from the WRIT 1122 I sections.
 In recent years, the International section enrollments have been declining, and program is considering alternatives to this model.

 WRIT 1122 I